-To understand the Dentokan style of Ju-Jutsu one must first travel back to ancient Japan.
+To understand our style of aiki Ju-Jutsu one must first travel back to ancient Japan.
 It was in that bygone era that one of the most famous schools of Ju-Jutsu had its beginning.
 The style was called Daito-Ryu.
 In The Hidden Roots of Aikido: Aiki Jujutsu Daitoryu (pages 13 and 14), Shiro Omiya describes the history of Daito-Ryu as follows: "The DAITORYU is believed to have originated within the family of Emperor Seiwa (reigned A.D.
 858-876) and to have been greatly developed by one of the emperor’s descendants, Shinra Saburo Minamoto no Yoshimitsu, in the eleventh century.
 Yoshikiyo, his eldest son, settled in the village of Takeda in Koma (in present-day Yamanashi Prefecture) and founded the Takeda branch of the Minamoto clan.
 The Daitoryu tradition of Yoshimitsu was thereafter handed down in complete secrecy to successive generations of the Takeda family.

 Succumbing to the nationalistic fervor of the time he actively supported the ideals of Imperial Japan.
 It was in 1941, the same year as the attack on Pearl Harbor, that he founded his Hakko-Ryu Ju-Jutsu.
 It was a style that combined the physical techniques of Daito-Ryu with elements of oriental medicine.
 But, it was also firmly grounded in the state religion of the day.
 Upon the founding Hakko-Ryu, in a Shinto ceremony, Okuyama took on the name of "Ryuho" which literally means "Spine of the Dragon".
 Hakko-Ryu translates to "Eighth Light Style".
 This name was based upon the belief that there is an eighth band of light in the spectrum.
 This band of light is much weaker than the others, almost invisible, but actually very strong, like x-rays.
 As an analogy, Hakko-Ryu’s techniques may appear weak, but are actually strong.
 It is quite common to confuse a lack of big sweeping motions with a lack of power.
 Nothing could be further from the truth.
 Small, direct, well-executed techniques are normally far more effective than those consisting of a great deal of wasted motion.
 This is true in virtually all martial arts.
 Okuyama’s nationalistic views changed as a result of the war.
 He became more peace loving as a result of the pain the Japanese people had to endure.
 This new philosophical outlook was reflected in a change in his approach to Ju-Jutsu.
 Thus Hakko-Ryu took on the characteristics of "No Challenge, No Resistance, and No Injury".
 It was a move away from the brutal combative approach normally associated with Daito-Ryu and its various offshoots.
-This approach was reflected in the Ju-Jutsu taught at the new Hakko-Ryu Hombu Dojo established in Omiya, Saitama Prefecture, in 1947. legalistic society.
+This approach was reflected in the Ju-Jutsu taught at the new Hakko-Ryu Hombu Dojo established in Omiya, Saitama Prefecture, in 1947 legalistic society.

 NYC and Long Island's School of Traditional Jujutsu, Classical Japanese Sword Arts and Kendo

-Dentokan Aikijujutsu utilizes the Hakko-Ryu/KoKoDo waza (techniques) lists of Shodan Gi, Nidan Gi, Sandan Gi, Yondan Gi, Shihan Gi, Kaiden Gi, and Sandaikichu Gi to establish a firm base for further understanding and development.
+Nihon Aikijujutsu utilizes the Hakko-Ryu/KoKoDo waza (techniques) lists of Shodan Gi, Nidan Gi, Sandan Gi, Yondan Gi, Shihan Gi, Kaiden Gi, and Sandaikichu Gi to establish a firm base for further understanding and development.
 Knowledge and proficiency is increased by fully understanding the Henka (variations) possible within the standard waza.
 Still further expertise is gained by fully understanding the underlying Gensoku (principles).
 Through the understanding of Gensoku, one is able to develop practical Goshin (self-defense) Oyo (applications).

-Dentokan Aiki Ju-Jutsu provides one with a full spectrum of techniques.
+Nihon Aiki Ju-Jutsu provides one with a full spectrum of techniques.
 These include Kansetsu Waza (joint locking techniques), Nage Waza (throwing techniques), Shime Waza (strangulation techniques), Atemi Waza (vital point striking); and Aiki, or subtle physical and mental disruptions to neutralize an attack at the moment of contact.
 The style is noted for it's soft and relaxed use of power, descended from it's predecessor art of Daito ryu.
 These techniques coupled with an understanding of Henka, Gensoku, and Oyo make possible a graduated response to any attack.
 One’s response can be one of simply pinning or restraining an opponent to an all out counter attack.
-It is a self-protection art developed for the battlefields of old Japan, yet still applicable to today’s
+It is a self-protection art developed for the battlefields of old Japan, yet still applicable to today’s.